Sianes/TFM/repeats.md

 1. Install software

-in the envTFM conda environment, we install both software with conda:
+In the envTFM conda environment, we install both software with conda:

 ```{bash}
 conda install -c bioconda repeatmasker